KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

-# Installation of PowerShell to Turris Omnia LXC Container
+# Installation of PowerShell on Turris Omnia LXC Container

-> This repo is a step-by-step tutorial how to install PowerShell to Turris Omnia LXC container.
-It's aiming to Windows/PowerShell oriented users which not familiar with SSH/Bash environment and the official tutorials from CZ.NIC are driving them crazy.
+> This repo is a step-by-step tutorial on how to install PowerShell to Turris Omnia LXC container.
+It's aiming to Windows/PowerShell-oriented users which not familiar with SSH/Bash environment and the official tutorials from CZ.NIC are driving them crazy.

 ## Overview

 The installation consists of these steps:

-1. Create Debian LXC container
+1. Create a Debian LXC container
 2. Install prerequisites
-3. Deployment of PowerShell libraries to LXC container
+3. Deployment of PowerShell libraries to an LXC container
 4. Hello world!

-## 1. Create Debian LXC container
+## 1. Create a Debian LXC container

 Connect to your Turris Omnia router by SSH and create the LXC container for PowerShell. **[Official Manual](https://www.turris.cz/doc/en/howto/lxc)**

 **Note**: If you don't see any templates in LuCI or you receive [this](https://forum.turris.cz/t/lxc-container-no-templates/5296/17) error, just change your DNS settings in Foris from whatever you have there to Cloudface or anything else.
-The problem is caused by DNS which is not resolving template URL correctly.
+The problem is caused by DNS, which is not resolving the template URL correctly.

 ```bash
 lxc-create -t download -n PowerShell